echobash/Printable-Neetcode-150-Question-Lists/README.md

 ## ✅ How to Use

-1. **Print it out** – For daily revision and strike-off tracking
+1. **Print it out** - For daily revision and strike-off tracking
-2. **Use as Notion template** – For organized digital progress
+2. **Use as Notion template** - For organized digital progress
-3. **Filter by difficulty** – Start easy and ramp up
+3. **Filter by difficulty** - Start easy and ramp up
-4. **Write Approach in last column** – Write Approach to remember in future the concept used
+4. **Write Approach in last column** - Write Approach to remember in future the concept used

 ---

 ## 📚 Credits

-Inspired by the legendary [NeetCode](https://neetcode.io/) roadmap — a community favorite for FAANG-level interview preparation.
+Inspired by the legendary [NeetCode](https://neetcode.io/) roadmap - a community favorite for FAANG-level interview preparation.

 ---

 ## ⭐️ Star This Repo

 If you find this useful, consider giving it a ⭐️ to help others discover it too!

+---

+- “NeetCode 150 with Leetcode question number”
+- “Printable NeetCode 150 list”
+- “NeetCode categorized list with IDs”